TheHive-Project/TheHiveDocs/installation/install-guide.md

 Once the package is installed, proceed to the configuration using the [Configuration Guide](../admin/configuration.md).
 For additional configuration options, please refer to the [Administration Guide](../admin/admin-guide.md).

+#### Pre-release versions
+The RPM release package install two repositories `thehive-project-stable` and `thehive-project-beta`.
+The latter contains pre-release version and is disabled by default.
+If you want to install them and help us to find bugs, you can enable the repository by editing `/etc/yum.repos.d/thehive-rpm.repo` and set `enable` value to `1` for `thehive-project-beta` repository.

 ### DEB
 Debian packages are published on a Bintray repository.
 All packages are signed using our GPG key [562CBC1C](https://raw.githubusercontent.com/TheHive-Project/Cortex/master/PGP-PUBLIC-KEY).
 Its fingerprint is: